ramendra11/client_onboarding/README.md

   4: put your payload and private-key in index.ts <br />
   4: npn run start <br />
 and signed result is logged in console <br />

+NOTE:
+* Private key must be in comre Hexadecimal Format <br />
+* public key must be compressed and in lower case <br />